Milan-San Remo 2026

 Previous race winner | Mathieu van der Poel (Alpecin-Deceuninck) |

-It take place on Saturday March 21 in 2026, with the long race route taking the riders from south of Milan to Genoa and then along the Mediterranean coast, and west toward France to end in San Remo.
+The race takes place on Saturday March 21 in 2026, with riders tackling a 298 kilometre race route from the south of Milan to Genoa and then along the Mediterranean coast, before turning west toward France to the finish line in San Remo.

 Mathieu van der Poel (Alpecin-Deceuninck) put in a blistering surge over the summit of the Poggio and powered away for a solo victory in 2023, much like Matej Mohorič did in 2022, Jasper Stuyven in 2021 and Vincenzo Nibali in 2018.
 The last bunch sprint was won by Arnaud Démare in 2016.